astronomer/docs/software/manage-airflow-versions.md

 ## Step 1: Review upgrade considerations

-Astro upgrades can include breaking changes, especially when you're upgrading to a new major version.
+Astro Runtime upgrades can include breaking changes, especially when you're upgrading to a new major version.
 Check the [upgrade considerations](#upgrade-considerations) for your upgrade version to anticipate any breaking changes or upgrade-specific instructions before you proceed.

 ## Step 2: Start the upgrade process